lekoala/silverstripe-tabulator/README.md

     ]);
 ```

+## Model options

+If you add a `tabulatorOptions` method, you can configure how the model will be autoconfigured by Tabulator.

+It can provide the followings keys:

+- summaryFields: use summaryFields() by default if not provided
+- searchableFields: use searchableFields by default if not provided
+- sortable: is sortable? (true by default if Sort field is present)
+- rowDelete: delete at row level (false by default)
+- addNew: show add new if allowed (true by default)
+- export: show export if configured (true by default)

+For custom columns, please use `tabulatorColumns`.
+For custom actions, please use `tabulatorRowActions`.

 ## Migrating from GridFields

 If you are in a project currently using GridFields, there are a couple of ways you can slowly migrate to Tabulator.